DefaultValue/dockerizer_for_php/Readme.md

 You will get:

 - all website-related files are in the folder `~/misc/apps/<domain>/`;
-- Docker container with Apache up and running;
+- docker-compose composition up and running (without dev tools);
-- MySQL database with the name, user and password based on the domain name (e.g. `magento_234_local` for domain `magento-234.local`);
+- docker-compose files are located in the `.dockerizer` folder of the project;
 - Magento 2 installed without Sample Data (can be installed from inside the container if needed).
-Web root and respective configurations are set to './pub/' folder;
+Web root and respective configurations are set to the './pub/' folder;
 - self-signed SSL certificate;
 - reverse-proxy automatically configured to serve this container and handle SSL certificate;
 - domain(s) added to your `/etc/hosts` if not there yet (this is why your root password should be added to `.env.local`).
-- Admin Panel path is `admin` - like https://magento-234.local/admin/
+- Admin Panel path is displayed at the end of installing Magento;
-- Admin Panel login/password are: `development` / `q1w2e3r4`;
+- Admin Panel login/password are: `development` / `q1w2e3r4` (custom passwords will be added soon);
+- Magento is configured to use Varnish and Elasticsearch.
+Redis is not configured automatically!

 Be default two docker-compose files are generated:
 - `docker-compose.yml` - basic configuration that reflects production environment and can be used in the build environment;